 I’ve talked about the fanaticism of Eastern European families who hunt mushrooms, but in Japan, matsutake are actually boxed up individually and sold as gifts.
-They so far are the only culture I know of to do this.
+I’ve never heard of that happening with another mushroom.

 The book Mychophilia by Eugenia Bone has some interesting information:

 “In 1992, the New York Times reported that Japanese businessmen spent as much as 240$ American for a box of three or four mushrooms”